socialsoftware/socialsoftware.github.io/_site/README.md

-vida
+Social Sofware Engineering at INESC-ID
 ---------

+The site for the Social Software Engineering group at INESC-ID https://socialsoftware.github.io/

+This site uses the
-vida is a simple and beautiful jekyll theme.
+vida simple jekyll theme.
 You can see demo [here](http://syaningv.com/vida/).

 ### License